abhiishekpal/bebop2/README.md

 7) specify nlu i.e greeting, info, goodbye data data in nlu.md
 8) write stories to begin with which we can populate further by using rasa interactive.

+###Commands:

->> train nlu command : rasa train nlu
+> train nlu command : rasa train nlu
->> in a new tab run : rasa run actions
+> in a new tab run : rasa run actions
->> train the core command: rasa train
+> train the core command: rasa train
->> launch the rasa interactive to train model on the go: rasa interactive
+> launch the rasa interactive to train model on the go: rasa interactive